Skip to main content

 • Confirm your Passport is valid 6 months after program end date

-• Complete health form
+• Complete the EF health form

-• Enroll in Global Travel Protection Plan
+• Enroll in the Global Travel Protection Plan

 • Enroll in EF’s T-Mobile Phone Plan (optional)